A personal essay

 Death is a funny thing and bring outs all sorts of thoughts, some dark, some bizarre and some just basically so exhausting I must take a nap.
 Even writing this makes me cry but in a good way so I guess it is therapeutic for me to put my fingers to the keyboard.

-Dad died at 92 “A good innings” as so many told me.
+Dad died at 92, “A good innings,” as so many told me.
 However, he was still my dad, I loved him and miss him terribly.
 Dad and I had been inseparable as a child, whereas my sister was closer to my mum.
-I guess I was ‘daddy’s girl’, whatever that means.
-Dad made sure my sister and I knew how to repair a puncture on our bikes, change a tyre on our first cars, how to check oil and water, how to change a fuse, ride a bike, plant a tree, drive a car, drink wine, light a fire, grow our vegetables, use a hammer and nail, cut in a corner with painting, hang wall paper amongst many other life skills.
+I guess I was "daddy’s girl," whatever that means.
+Dad made sure my sister and I knew how to repair a puncture on our bikes, change a tyre on our first cars, how to check oil and water, how to change a fuse, ride a bike, plant a tree, drive a car, drink wine, light a fire, (and put out a fire), grow our vegetables, use a hammer and nail, cut in a corner with painting, hang wall paper, amongst many other life skills.
 He also role modelled what being a good husband was as him and mum shared the chores, they each had a role in the house, they showed love and affection for each other and also resolved differences.
 Looking back I see them as a team act.
 Dad made the breakfast & our lunches (until we were old enough to do ourselves) then would go to work, mum did the dinner and dad and I would do the washing up.
 My sister got the vacuuming and bed making chores.
-Mum did most of the disciplining though, and dad never raised a finger too us, and there was never the threat of that happening.
+Mum did most of the disciplining though, and dad never raised a finger to us, and there was never the threat of that happening.
 I possibly was a quite a naughty and adventurous child, the trendy term now might be “free range.”
+I do have memories of Mum chasing me around the house with a skipping rope!
 Nothing I did was out of malice, more a vivid imagination and curiosity for what was around me.

 Many people said to me “well he had a good life” and at times I found myself saying that as preclude, as if to protect people from feeling that they had to say something extra.
 Yes, dad did have a mostly good life as an adult, but some parts of it were absolute crap.
 He certainly didn’t deserve a death hindered by pain and I was determined that it would not be.
 His childhood was dismal by today’s standards, his mother died of puerperal infection, also called childbed fever, and now postpartum infection.
 In the pre antibiotic days of 1935, it was not uncommon, and the long-held family legend is the midwife forgot to wash her hands.
 Dad managed to find her grave some 80 years later as she was buried unmarked with three other distant relatives.
 Dad and his siblings were virtually orphaned then as his father couldn’t cope with five young children.
 They were farmed out to relatives (the older ones), a hospital (the baby) and the ‘Waifs and Strays” for dad aged 5 and his younger brother aged 3.